COVID-19 Resource Hub

 Please note: COVID-19 vaccine appointments are available at this time.

-Grand Itasca is currently offering vaccines to everyone over the age of 5 and boosters to everyone over the age of 12.
-Third doses are also available to those 5-11 years of age who are moderately-to-severely immunocompromised.
+Grand Itasca is currently offering Pfizer vaccines to everyone over the age of 6 months and boosters to everyone over the age of 5.

 Please note: COVID-19 testing is available weekdays and Saturdays, but appointments are required.

 Grand Itasca is offering testing to all symptomatic and asymptomatic patients.